 When it comes to office fit outs, the most common categories are known as Cat A and Cat B. Other options include Shell & Core and CAT A+.
 Together, these four classifications encompass the full spectrum of stages and services involved in workspace creation.

-There are also different approaches to procurement, such as design & build and traditional procurement, which we discuss in depth here.
+There are also different approaches to procurement, such as design & build and traditional procurement.

 By getting to grips with the key elements of each option, you can assess which will best meet your specific requirements as an occupier and employer.